85Ryan/simple-weather-darksky.widget/README.md

 3. Put the `simple-weather-darksky.widget` file in your Übersicht widget folder.
 4. This widget requires an API key from the [DarkSky API](https://darksky.net/dev).
 Before you use this widget, open `index.coffee`, and change the variable apiKey to the key you got from DarkSky API.
 5. You can change the units format (si or us) in `index.coffee`.
+6. You can set the weather summary language, like en, zh...(other language code see this: https://darksky.net/dev/docs)
-6. The widget uses the new Geolocation API to find your location automatically.
+7. The widget uses the new Geolocation API to find your location automatically.
 Requires Übersicht 0.5 or later to work.

 ## OpenWeatherMap VERSION
 If you want to use the OpenWeatherMap API, see this: